 The impact of transitioning to Australian Accounting Standards - Simplified Disclosures will depend on what type of financial statements the entity prepared in the previous financial year.
-Transitioning from special purpose financial statements to Tier 2 GPFS (which will be a requirement for some for-profit private sector entities from 1 July 2021) will require additional disclosures and may change the entity's recognition and measurement policies or even require consolidated financial statements to be prepared.
-Some of the more common transition disclosures are illustrated in Appendix F of this publication.
+Transitioning from special purpose financial statements to Tier 2 GPFS will require additional disclosures and may change the entity's recognition and measurement policies or even require consolidated financial statements to be prepared.
+Some of the more common transition disclosures are illustrated in Appendix G of this publication.